 Instruction to Disinfect

-The Department of Environmental Conserviation (DEC)'s Drinking Water and Groundwater Protection Division (Division) is reviewing disinfection policy put in pleace at the start of the Governor's Stay Home, Stay Safe order.
+The Department of Environmental Conserviation (DEC)'s Drinking Water and Groundwater Protection Division (Division) is reviewing the disinfection policy put in pleace at the start of the Governor's Stay Home, Stay Safe order.
 Any public Community Water Systems (CWS) and Non-Transient Non-Community (NTNC) water system that activated their disinfection system in response to the Division’s March 20, 2020 directive can now discontinue disinfection systems at the discretion of the owner and Designated Operator.
 This does not apply to water systems with other directives or requirements to continuously disinfect.
 The Division may reevaluate the need to return to continuous disinfection for public CWS and NTNC water systems in the future.

 For CWS and NTNC water systems who want to discontinue disinfection: